 The Paid Family Leave Act allows for:

-- Eight weeks to bond with a new child
+- 12 weeks to bond with a new child

-- Six weeks to care for a family member with a serious health condition
+- 12 weeks to care for a family member with a serious health condition

-- Two weeks for an employee with a serious health condition
+- 12 weeks to care for the employee’s own serious health condition

 Unemployment Insurance (UI) Taxes